 Let Them Know They’ve Made a Difference

-A lot of the time when a customer contacts you about an issue, it’s because they believe there is a better way to do a something.
+A lot of the time when a customer contacts you about an issue, it’s because they believe there is a better way to do something.

 The best customer service responses are aware of this and show appreciation to the customer for taking time out of their day to help.